adempsey/comp120-adempsey/performance/README.md

 ### Tools

 The application was initially tested using Yahoo!'s YSlow Chrome extension.
 However, YSlow gave the unoptimized application an 'A' grade; the only suggestions provided were to 1.
 Use a CDN (not applicable) and 2.
-Add Expiry Headers (hosted on Github web hosting; no access to server configuration).
+Add Expiry Headers (irrelevant, given HTML5 manifest attribute).
 Thus, YSlow was not particularly helpful.

 Other data collection was conducted through Chrome Developer Tools.